 This article summarizes the latest developments in the U.S. offshore wind market and then reviews some of the troubling waters ahead.

-The Bureau of Ocean Energy Management (“BOEM”) recently announced the results of its mega offshore wind sale of six leases totaling over 488,000 acres in the New York Bight—the first sale in the Biden-Harris administration, which is committed to 30GW of offshore wind by 2030.
-The results from the auction lasting over three days were over $4 billion.
+On February 25, 2022, the Bureau of Ocean Energy Management (“BOEM”) announced the results of its mega offshore wind sale of six leases totaling over 488,000 acres in the New York Bight—the first sale in the Biden-Harris administration, which is committed to 30GW of offshore wind by 2030.
+The results from the auction lasting over three days were over four billion dollars.
 The provisional winners are: